junwatu/clothes-recommendation/blog/README.md

     -d -t griddbnet/griddb:arm-5.5.0
 ```

-By using the Docker Desktop, you can easily check if the docker is running.
+By using the Docker Desktop, you can easily check if the GridDB docker is running.

 ![griddb docker arm](images/griddb-docker-arm.png)